ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-troubleshooting-camera-location.md

 The only exception is connecting to `http://localhost`, used for development and test purposes.

-## Working with Virtualization Technologies
+## Work with Virtualization Technologies

 When connecting to [!INCLUDE[prod_short](includes/prod_short.md)] through Remote Desktop or another virtualization, the access to camera or location might not be available.
 If this is the case, use the physical system instead.